Virtual controller settings

 Uncheck Use same settings for X and Y axes if you want to adjust them separately.
 Note that Max deflection can't be different for X and Y.

-Initial Speed and Acceleration parameters are affecting the Stick mapped to digital keys only, no affect on analog controls (physical mouse, sticks, triggers).
+Initial Speed and Acceleration parameters are affecting the Stick mapped to digital keys only, these settings have no affect on analog controls (physical mouse, sticks, triggers).